 This is an excellent site for evaluating the susceptibility of strawberry germplasm to Verticillium wilt.
-The distribution of genotype susceptibility was continuous between zero and 78% plant mortality.
-All breeding programs contained both tolerant and susceptible germplasm to Verticillium wilt.
-This data can serve as both a guide to growers for managing Verticillium wilt, and for the development of new resistant cultivars for existing breeding programs.
+The distribution of genotype susceptibility was continuous between 1.6 and 62.3% plant mortality.
+All breeding programs have tolerant and susceptible genotypes to Verticillium wilt.
+These results can serve as both a guide to growers for managing Verticillium wilt, and for the development of new resistant cultivars for existing breeding programs.